Encouraging all aspects of Amateur Radio operation, public service and experimentation for scientific improvement of the art.

 Read what's happening on our email reflector at groups.google.com/group/issaquah-arc.
-Members, guests, anyone interested, please join our group!
+Members, guests, and anyone interested can join our group!

 Issaquah VHF Beacons

-IARC is a major contributor to the Issaquah beacon project, a set of low-power transmitters on 50, 144, 220 and 432 MHz.
-As of October 2014, the beacon hardware is running on the west side of Tiger Mountain at about 850 feet ASL on 144.299 and 432.301.
+IARC was a contributor to the Issaquah beacon project, a set of low-power transmitters on 144, 220 and 432 MHz.
+As of October 2014, the beacon hardware is running on the west side of Tiger Mountain at about 850 feet ASL on 144.299, 222.050 and 432.301 MHz.
 Read about the original equipment before the move here.

 Open to any person, regardless of age, sex, race or religion, who is interested in any aspect of Amateur Radio.